maximgeller/projects/web-app-flask/tutorial.md

 if  __name__  ==  "__main__":
 	app.run(debug=True)
 ```
 This is the bare bones structure of the web app.
 We set the default landing page to above a function called `home` that just returns a string.
-At the bottom, you'll see that a conditional that w
+At the bottom, you'll see that a conditional that will let the application run only if the script itself, `main.py` is being called.
+If we tried to import this into another file and call that file's name, our app would not run.

 ## Making Our Own Pages
 ## Add CSS!